NathaliCo/GDL002-md-links/README.md

 $ mdLinks "C:/Users/directory/file.md"

-Print in the console the found links in the file and create a document with a list of all them, each link object include the href, text, line and file.
+Print in the console the found links in the file and create a document with a list of all them, each link object include the href, text and file.

 **with options**

 >$ mdLinks "/file.md" --validate

-Prints in the console a list of all the links included in the file, and also creates a file with all the links inside of it, each link object include the href, text, line, file, and available.
+Prints in the console a list of all the links included in the file, and also creates a file with all the links inside of it, each link object include the href, text, file, and available.

 >$ mdLinks "/file.md"--stats

-Prints in the console a list of all the links included in the file, the found links in the file and create a document with a list of all them, each link object include the href, text, line and file, includes the statistics:
+Prints in the console a list of all the links included in the file, the found links in the file and create a document with a list of all them, each link object include the href, text and file, includes the statistics:
 - Total links.
 - Total unique links.